thiago-lcarvalho/thiago-dev/README.md

 1/12 12:10 - finished side buttons for navigation, adding contact footer!!!!!

 2/12 22:22 - changed email button to leftHeader, changed to Afonso, baby helped me 🐤

+12/12 11:48 - one section left... added some mui components to clean things